 Net debt corresponds to the current and non-current portions of borrowings and the consideration payable related to acquisitions, net of cash and cash equivalents.
+The lease obligations is not included in the net debt calculation.

 Reconciliation of EBITDA is as follows: